Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Experiments

+\textbf{Noise initialization.} DAT can be trained without any OOD data by initializing PGD from pure random noise, eliminating the dependence on auxiliary datasets.
+Noise-initialized DAT maintains comparable adversarial robustness to OOD initialization while achieving competitive generation quality (\Cref{sec:noise_init_ablation}).

-\paragraph{Trading off generative and discriminative performance.} Our experiments reveal that the number of PGD training steps $T$ in \Cref{eq:pgd_attack_final_ebm} serves as a mechanism for controlling the balance between discriminative and generative objectives.
-On CIFAR-10, increasing $T$ from 40 to 50 improves FID from 9.07 to 7.57 at the cost of standard and robust accuracy.
-A similar trend is observed on CIFAR-100 and ImageNet, where increasing $T$ consistently improves generation quality while reducing classification performance.
+\textbf{Generative-discriminative trade-off.} Our experiments reveal that the number of PGD iterations $T$ (\Cref{eq:pgd_attack_final_ebm}) controls the balance between discriminative and generative performance.
+On CIFAR-10, increasing $T$ from 40 to 50 improves FID from 9.12 to 7.57 at the cost of standard and robust accuracy.
+A similar trend is observed across other datasets.
+In \Cref{sec:disc_gen_tradeoff}, we investigate this tension, showing that the generative objective aligns representations with $p_{\text{data}}$, which can come at the cost of robustness.
+We further show that this trade-off can be explicitly tuned through loss weighting in addition to PGD iterations.